Shaw Local

 County Engineer Greg Heiden said Will County initially didn’t want to take the portion of the road, so Kankakee County began making plans to replace two bridges on the stretch about a year ago.
 Recently, Will County’s Engineer Jeff Ronaldson called Heiden back.

-“‘You know what?
-I talked to my County Highway committee there, and they’re willing to take over the road, including the bridges,’” said Heiden on the call with Ronaldson.
+“ ‘You know what?
+I talked to my County Highway committee there, and they’re willing to take over the road, including the bridges,’ ” Heiden said on the call with Ronaldson.
 “Because they’re planning on doing a study of the whole portion of County Line Road, and they’d rather have the whole road to do the study on, do the work, rather than us having a piece.”

-Heiden added it will make it easier for Will County to have the whole road to do the study to improve the entire stretch.
-It will come at a cost of $1.84 million to Kankakee County, too.
+Heiden said it will make it easier for Will County to conduct a study along the entire road to improve the entire stretch.
+It will cost Kankakee County $1.84 million as well.

 “The downside, I guess, if there is one, is when we give away a road,” he said.
 “Well, nobody takes a road for nothing.
 They’re going to need money to maintain that road as if we were going to do it ourselves.
 So what they agreed to was the price to rebuild the two bridges in that stretch of road.”